valory-xyz/open-autonomy/docs/guides/scaffolding.md

 - Push the generated skill to the local registry.

-## Using the scaffold tool: step-by-step instructions
+## Step-by-step instructions: using the scaffold tool

 Before starting this guide, ensure that your machine satisfies the framework requirements and that you have followed the [set up guide](./set_up.md).
 As a result you should have a Pipenv workspace folder.